Eliasdb/eDB/README.md

 -   **Frameworks**: **.NET 8**
 -   **ORM**: **Entity Framework**
--   **Object Mapper**: **Automapper** is library for .NET that automatically maps data between objects, eliminating the need for manual property assignments.
+-   **Object Mapper**: **Automapper** is a library for .NET that automatically maps data between objects, eliminating the need for manual property assignments.
 -   **Role-Based Access Control (RBAC)**: User, Premium User, Admin with **JWT authentication**
 -   **Testing**: **xUnit** and **Moq** for unit and integration testing
 -   **Architecture**: **REST API**